cellannotation/cas-tools/README.md

 # CAS Tools

 CAS-Tools is a comprehensive utility package designed to facilitate the effective use and manipulation of the [Cell Annotation Schema](https://github.com/cellannotation/cell-annotation-schema) (CAS) in single-cell transcriptomics data analysis.
 CAS supports recording the rationale and evidence for single cell annotation, including gene expression evidence and details of automated annotation transfer.
 The standard can be saved as a separate JSON file with a resolvable link to a martix (AnnData) file containing annotated data, or embedded in the annotated AnnData file.
+Further details are available at https://cellannotation.github.io/cas-tools/.

 ## Installation